edgelesssys/marblerun/docs/docs/architecture/security.md

 ## Encryption of state

 The Coordinator holds MarbleRun's state, which consists of the [manifest](../features/manifest.md), the [managed secrets](../features/secrets-management.md), and the [certificates for its CA](../features/attestation.md).
 The state is stored encrypted in persistent storage.
-For this, MarbleRun uses [AES128-GCM](https://www.rfc-editor.org/rfc/rfc5116#section-5.1) and a generated 16-byte Data Encryption Key (KEK) to seal the state to persistent storage.
+For this, MarbleRun uses [AES128-GCM](https://www.rfc-editor.org/rfc/rfc5116#section-5.1) and a generated 16-byte data encryption key (DEK).
 The DEK is also sealed to persistent storage to recover the state in case of a restart autonomously.
 [SGX sealing](https://www.intel.com/content/www/us/en/developer/articles/technical/introduction-to-intel-sgx-sealing.html) is used for that purpose.
 The Coordinator encrypts the DEK with a key encryption key (KEK).